grnet/okeanos-LoD/ansible/README.md

 ## Apache Kafka deployment

 Contains Ansible playbook for the deployment of Apache kafka.
-The playbook is split into eleven (11) tasks:
+The playbook uses the apache-kafka role to install Apache Kafka on a cluster of machines.
+The following actions are performed on a single node, acting as the master of the cluster:
 - Download Apache Kafka(downloads Apache Kafka into /root).
 - Uncompress Apache Kafka(uncompresses Apache Kafka into /usr/local).
 - Create softlink for Apache Kafka(creates /usr/local/kafka softlink).